sakai-mirror/melete/melete-admin/readme/readme.txt

 	1.2 To add Tool, go to Sites, select !admin and then click on Pages.
 Add a new Page and provide the title for this new tool (i.e. 'Melete Admin').
 Then, select sakai.meleteAdmin and save your changes.

+	We recommend to turn INFO log ON for org.etudes.component.app.melete to see the process completion information.

 HOW TO FIND DELETED MELETE DATA (THAT WEREN'T DEEP DELETED):